FrancesCoronel/personal-website-v3/site/content/portfolio/_index.md

 alphabetical: true
 ---

-## Below are a few sites where I regularly publish projects of all kinds.
+## Below are a few sites where I've contributed work.

 > I created the banners myself. 😉